cs2113-s25/cs2113-s25.github.io/syllabus.md

    * 67%: Quizzes (equal weight)
    * 20%: Live coding exam*

-We reserve the right to request access to the programming assignments for this class on your github repo (via github's collaborator mechanism).
-Failure to comply with such a request will automatically result in a zero on your programming assignment.

 Final course grades are calculated as follows:
 A (>= 92.0%) A– (>= 90.0%)